 Control

-Traditionally foldback monitors for musicians will be set-up and controlled by a PA operator.
-In live touring and concert venues this is often still the case where a skilled professional will work closely with musicians day in day out and know what the performers want in their IEMs.
-In a church context the reality of working with volunteer sound operators, musicians and singers, all on a rota, mean there can often be a range of experience, knowledge and ability.
+Traditionally, foldback monitors for musicians will be set up and controlled by a PA operator.
+In live touring and concert venues, this is often still the case, where a skilled professional will work closely with musicians day in day out and know what the performers want in their IEMs.
+In a church context, the reality of working with volunteer sound operators, musicians and singers, all on a rota, means there can often be a range of experience, knowledge and ability.

-With an analogue mixing desk there are few ways for a musician or singer to control the sound of their monitor besides hand signals or shouting at the sound operator.
-With larger mixing desk set-ups the inputs are spilt to a separate ‘monitor mixing desk’ or sometimes, if available, use ‘direct outs’ from the mixing desk to allow separate musician mixing for monitoring.
+With an analogue mixing desk, there are few ways for a musician or singer to control the sound of their monitor besides hand signals or shouting at the sound operator.
+With larger mixing desk set-ups, the inputs are split to a separate ‘monitor mixing desk’ or sometimes, if available, use ‘direct outs’ from the mixing desk to allow separate musician mixing for monitoring.
 These require additional hardware and controllers for each musician/singer.

-Digital mixing desks have opened the door to far greater, and easier, control of monitor mixing and IEM for the individual musician or singer.
+Digital mixing desks have opened the door to far greater control of monitor mixing and IEM for the individual musician or singer.

 Digital desks tend to have more outputs that can often be flexibly assigned for use as a monitor/auxiliary output.
-Most digital desks have the ability to be wirelessly controlled via an App on tablet or smart phone.
+Most digital desks have the ability to be wirelessly controlled via an App on a tablet or smartphone.
 Many also offer specific ‘clutter-free' Apps for musicians to control their own foldback monitor or IEM.
-As the Apps are free and wireless set-up is low cost, there are few obstacles to gain easy access to remote monitor control for all of the band.
+As the Apps are free and the wireless setup is low cost, there are few obstacles to gaining easy access to remote monitor control for all of the band.

-Some manufacturers, like Allen & Heath, also offer separate hardware controllers that can be daisy chained to the digital mixing desk via standard CAT cable.
-The Allen & Heath ME-1 controller (£440) offers headphone (with limiter) or monitor output and a built in ambient microphone.
+Some manufacturers, like Allen & Heath, also offer separate hardware controllers that can be daisy-chained to the digital mixing desk via standard CAT cable.
+The Allen & Heath ME-1 controller (circa £575) offers level control, headphone (with limiter), monitor output, and a built-in ambient microphone.

 Things to consider